davidtwco/rfcs/text/0000-build-std/0-introduction.md

 # Contents
 [contents]: #contents

 This RFC has been split into multiple stages.
-Each stage is a self-contained proposal building on the previous, which could be accepted, implemented and stabilised on its own.
+Each stage is a self-contained proposal building on the previous and aim to have value independent of later stages.
+As such, stages should be able to be accepted, implemented and stabilised sequentially. of other stages.

 As build-std is a complex feature with many interdependent design decisions, it is challenging to draft a proposal that is small enough to have an achievable